brainphreak/3ds-moflex-launcher/cia-build/README.md

   -target t
 ```

-The output will be `clownsec-movie-player.cia` in the main directory.
+The output will be `clownsec-movie-player.cia` in the `binaries/` directory.

 ## Customizing the Banner